jumpinjackie/forge-e33-mod/design/WHITE.md

 ```
 1W
 Enchantment
-Whenever this enchantment enters, draw a card.
+When this enchantment enters, draw a card.
 Whenever a creature dies, you gain 1 life.
 ---
 We could never tell if you were my brother or my father.
 But to me you were both.
 The best brother and father I’ve ever had.